kazurayam/ConfiguringKatalonProjectWithJson/README.md

 I think that the built-in features in Katalon Studio GUI around GlobalVariable are designed with an assumption that *users will be happy and satisfied with manually updating Execution Profiles (= GlobalVariables); they would never want to update Execution Profiles on disk programmatically during the executions of Test Case scripts.*

 A [post](https://forum.katalon.com/t/how-to-update-map-globalvariable-permanently/88025/5) in Katalon user forum discussed how to break this built-in design by overwriting XML files as the serialized format of Execution Profiles.
 I do not think their approach is very successful.
-I think we had better not try to modify the behavior of Katalon Studio; we should leave it as is; we should add another way of configuring a Test Suite using Groovy scripting.
+I think we shouldn't try to modify the behavior of Katalon Studio.
+Rather, we should leave it as is.
+We should add another way of configuring a Test Suite using Groovy scripting.

+The shortage of my approach is that it does not provide any GUI component to edit/view the JSON configuration as a part of Katalon Studio GUI just like it does for Execution Profiles. --- I don't mind it.
+I don't need it anyway.
+Text editor is perfect for authoring JSON.

 Here I proposed an alternative approach of configuring a Katalon Test Suite with a JSON text file.
 I think this approach is simpler; easier to understand; quickly customizable.
 Have a look and try.